anyscale/templates/templates/e2e-dspy-workflow/README.md

 # Now we are done with the 70B model, so we can kill the server
 !serve shutdown -y
 ```

-    2024-10-23 15:33:21,377	WARN scripts.py:132 -- The `RAY_AGENT_ADDRESS` env var has been deprecated in favor of the `RAY_DASHBOARD_ADDRESS` env var.
-The `RAY_AGENT_ADDRESS` is ignored.
-    2024-10-23 15:33:24,918	SUCC scripts.py:747 -- Sent shutdown request; applications will be deleted asynchronously.

 # Fine-tuning